|

 JAZZ

-Jazz and Gershwin is a long chapter, but putting the link, of course,
+Jazz and Gershwin is a long chapter, but putting the

-is kicking in an already open door.
+link, of course, is kicking in an already open door.

-At left the label of the original British 78 rpm pressing with the composer
+At left the label of the original British 78 RPM pressing with the composer

 at the piano playing Rhapsody in Blue with Paul Whiteman and his Concert